Doris Haddock: Post-election

 "Granny D" co-authored several books with Dennis Burke.
 These include Granny D: Walking Across America in My Ninetieth Year (Villard, 2001), Granny D: You're Never Too Old to Raise a Little Hell (Villard, 2003), and Granny D's American Century (University Press of New England, 2012).
 She was awarded an honorary degree by Franklin Pierce College on October 21, 2002.
 In 2005, she gave the commencement speech at Hampshire College.

-She was the Democratic candidate for a U.S. Senate seat in New Hampshire during the 2004 election when the leading Democratic primary candidate left the race unexpectedly (days before the filing deadline), because of a campaign-finance scandal.
+She was the Democratic candidate for a U.S. Senate seat in New Hampshire during the 2004 election when the leading Democratic primary candidate, Burt Cohen, a member of the New Hampshire State Senate from the 24th district, left the race unexpectedly (days before the filing deadline), because of a campaign-finance scandal.
 Haddock was, at 94, one of the oldest major-party candidates to ever run for the U.S. Senate.
 True to her "clean elections" ideals, Haddock funded her late-entry campaign by accepting only modest private-citizen donations.
 She captured approximately 34 percent of the vote (221,549), losing to incumbent Republican U.S. Senator Judd Gregg, as he sought his third term.
 Gregg won about 66 percent (434,847) of the ballot.

 In 2007, HBO released a documentary, Run Granny Run, directed by Marlo Poras, about "Granny D"'s 2004 Senate campaign.
 In 2009, she founded Coalition for Open Democracy.
 Granny D continued to be active in politics to the end of her life, and celebrated her 98th, 99th and 100th birthdays by lobbying for campaign finance reform at the New Hampshire State House.